Romani people in Bulgaria: Age structure

+Culture

+Chalga is influenced by Romani music.
+Bulgarian Roma often use the zurna instrument.
+Bulgarian wedding music is often performed by Bulgarian Roma.

+Foods that Bulgarian Roma typically eat are cabbage rolls, vine rolls, New Year's rooster, meat casserole, grtsmuli, baklava, baked pumpkin, gypsy banitsa, resenitsa, cabbage soup with leeks, and red wine served with roasted hot peppers.

+Romani folklore in Bulgaria significantly integrates local mythical beings, including samodivi (forest fairies), zmeyove (dragons), and talasami (goblins or household spirits), thereby connecting traditional Romani oral traditions with Bulgarian mythology.
+The Bulgarian Roma also possess superstitious beliefs regarding the Dhampir, a being that is a hybrid of vampire and human.

+Crime

+Romani women and girls from Bulgaria frequently fall victim to human trafficking for the purposes of sexual exploitation and sexual abuse.
+Recent trends reveal an increase in child trafficking incidents within the Bulgarian Roma community, where Bulgarian Roma children are compelled to engage in labor and street begging in foreign nations, including Austria, France, and Sweden.
+Heroin use is prevalent among Bulgarian Roma.
+Widespread unemployment, poverty, and serious economic and social challenges drive many Bulgarian Roma to engage in criminal activities, primarily theft and burglary.

+Health

+Romani men have higher rates of sexually transmitted diseases such as HIV in Bulgaria due to low condom use, casual sex and having multiple sex partners.

 Problems of exclusion and discrimination

 In a UNDP/ILO survey, Bulgarian Romani identified unemployment, economic hardship and discrimination in access to employment as major problems.

 The Council of Europe body ECRI stated in its June 2003 third report on Bulgaria that Romani encounter "serious difficulties in many spheres of life", elaborating that:

 "The main problems stem from the fact that the Roma districts are turning into ghettos. [...]
 Most Roma neighbourhoods consist of slums, precariously built without planning permission on land that often belongs to the municipalities [...].
 As the Bulgarian authorities have not taken steps to address the situation, the people living in these districts have no access to basic public services, whether health care, public transport, waste collection or sanitation."

 To which the Bulgarian government answered officially in the same document: